SPICA-group/spica-tools/README.md

     pip install -r requirements.txt

 The documentation of the above spica-tools can be found at https://spica-group.github.io/spica-tools-devel.
+You can create the documentation on your machine by the following commands:

+    cd doc/

+    make html

 ## Tools